 COURSE DESCRIPTION: A full-year introductory college course in world history from 1200 to present.
-There are six major themes taught: impact of societal interactions, change and continuity across world history periods, impact of technology and demography, social and gender structures, cultural and intellectual developments, and functions and structures of states.
+There are six major themes taught: impact of societal interactions, change and continuity across world interactions, change and continuity across world history periods, impact of technology and demography, social and gender structures, cultural and intellectual developments, and functions and structures of states.
 Includes constructing and evaluating arguments, using primary documents and data, assessing change and continuity over time, and handling diversity of interpretations.
 Conforms to the College Board topics for the Advanced Placement World History examination.
 (Refer to Qualifications for Enrollment in AP Courses on page 8).